Help Overcoming Cannabinoid Abuse

 Signs of Cannabinoid Abuse

-- Increase in appetite especially for snack foods
+• Increase in appetite, especially for snack foods

-- Clothes smell from marijuana smoke
+• Clothes smell of marijuana smoke

 Marijuana may have less physical damage on the body than other drugs do, but cannabinoid abuse can still cause physical effects that can result in other health complications.